 What is involved in participating?

-Parents of a child with relapsed neuroblastoma who have recently made a decision about treatment can take part in an interview.
+Parents of a child with relapsed or refractory neuroblastoma who have recently made a decision about treatment can take part in an interview.
 The purpose of these interviews is to understand how parents made their most recent treatment decision and how their decision-making may have changed over time (if they have made previous decisions about treatment).
 This will build a picture of how parents make a series of repeated treatment decisions to inform the decision aid (phase 2).

 Parents will be interviewed at different decision points following relapse or disease progression (as defined above) where a treatment decision has been made.
 A need for a treatment decision can be related to anything which requires a change to the treatment a child is currently receiving for example treatment toxicity, partial response or progressive disease.